root-project/root/docbook/users-guide/Graphics.md

 -   the Pad – simple line drawing using **`TPad`** and associated projection class **`TView`**;

--   GL Viewer – high quality and performance viewer(See “The GL Viewer”);
+-   GL Viewer – high quality and performance viewer(See "The GL Viewer");

--   X3D viewer – simple legacy viewer (See “The X3D Viewer”);
+-   X3D viewer – simple legacy viewer (See "The X3D Viewer");

 -   GL-in-pad – combination of basic GL viewer in **`TPad`**, with no hardware acceleration.